-The time vs. current characteristics are shown in Figures 4 to 8.
-These characteristics give the contact closing time for the various time dial settings when the indicated multiples of tap value current are applied to the relay
+The time vs. current characteristics are shown in Figures 4 to 8, starting on page 13.
+These characteristics give the contact closing time for the various time dial settings when the indicated multiples of tap value current are applied to the relay the slow-release telephone relay over a range of 80 to 100 volts.
+The contacts open to de-energize the telephone relay if the voltage is higher than the set value.
+The drop-out ratio of the unit is 98% or higher.
+Relays are shipped from the factory with a 90 volt setting.

-3.2.
-IIT UNIT
+3.2 VOLTAGE UNIT